 “That’s the kind of guy this is,” says Schultz.
 “That’s who I’ve been following for the last 20 years.”

-Now, 20 years later, it seems DeVries’ encouragement is still having an affect on Schultz’s career.
+Now, 20 years later, it seems DeVries’ encouragement is still having an effect on Schultz’s career.
 While Schultz collaborated with producer Ted T., who has worked with King and Country and Natalie Grant, on producing the single, and he worked with co-writer Jeff Pardo on several songs, Follow is largely an independent project for Schultz.
 For the first time in 18 years, he is releasing an album sans-label.

 Schultz says it’s been exciting to be on the production and promotion side of things, and he appreciates that we live in a time where independent artists can have the freedom to do that.
 It also allows him to stay true to his calling.